control-toolbox/CTDirect.jl/test/docs/jump_ctdirect.md

 - Hessian seems to be handled differently by Jump, see the higher nonzero values.
 Maybe a less sparse but faster and less memory intensive method is used ?
 - convergence: objective and trajectory are similar, iterations differ, maybe due to the different hessian handling.
 Total computation times are similar for Trapeze and x2 to x5 slower for CTDirect for GL2, probably due to the memory effect.
-- for GL2, Jump and CTDirect have slightly different nonzero counts for the Jacobian
 - in terms of control structures, GL2 solutions are clean, Jump Trapeze solutions shows a bit of noise, while CTDirect Trapeze solutions are very noisy.
+How Jump manages to find a cleaner solution with Trapeze is unclear.

 ## Todo
 - check on ipopt last iteration that tol is also 1e-8 for Jump